o-gs/DJI_FC_Patcher/Readme.md

-* Having a rooted bird, you can use https://github.com/CunningLogic/DUMLRacer https://github.com/CunningLogic/UberSploits or there is even a one click button on the latest DUMLDore v3 version
+* Having a rooted bird, you can use https://github.com/CunningLogic/DUMLRacer https://github.com/CunningLogic/UberSploits or there is even a one click button on the latest DUMLDore v3 version (first 2 will not work for P4P, only Spark and Mavic)

-* Being able to use DUMLDore v3
+* Being able to use @jezzab DUMLDore v3 : https://github.com/jezzab/DUMLdore/releases

 As you already understand, part of the job has to be done on a Windows machine (flashing) and part of the job under a Linux machine (FC file preparation).
 It has not been tested what works and don't works if you try using WSL for example.
 Working with WSL is at your own risks.